a16z-infra/companion-app/README.md

 6. Deploy the app
 You can deploy the app in many platforms: Fly, Netlify, Vercel, Render, Railway....
-If you want to deploy the app on fly, simply run `fly launch` and then `fly deploy`; you may also want to run `fly scale memory 512` to scale up the fly vm memory for this app.
-(TODO - fly secrets)
+If you want to deploy the app on fly, simply run `fly launch`, `cat .env.local | fly secrets import` to upload secrets and then `fly deploy`; you may also want to run `fly scale memory 512` to scale up the fly vm memory for this app.

 ## Refs
 - https://js.langchain.com/docs/modules/indexes/vector_stores/integrations/pinecone